Get the answer to this never-ending discussion once and for all and see what the best baby registry is!

-One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom's experience might differ from another mom; hence, the various feedbacks.
+One thing to consider before jumping to a conclusion on what is the best baby registry is that one parent's experience might differ from another one, hence, the various feedbacks.

-I have been reading all the online "debates" and tried to find a solution and hope that it will eventually help moms to settle where to create their baby registries.
+I have been reading all the online "debates" and tried to find a solution and hope that it will eventually help parents to settle where to create their baby registries.